-- i) 'Other payments' relate to Returning Officer fees paid in respect of elections - ii) The Director, Wellbeing & Culture left in July 2016 - iii) The Managing Director, Place & Economic Development started in post in February 2016 - iv) The Director, Planning started in post in October 2015.
+- i) 'Other payments' relate to Returning Officer fees paid in respect of elections.
+The post holder for the Deputy Chief Executive post in 2015/16 became the Head of Paid Service in 2016/17.
+The former Chief Executive left the authority in 2015/16. - ii) The Director, Wellbeing & Culture left in July 2016 - iii) The Managing Director, Place & Economic Development started in post in February 2016